How to Record & Transcribe a Lecture

 • Give students the chance to catch up

-• Save time making detailed lecture notes
+• Save time creating detailed lecture notes

 How to record a lecture